-- ▶ Eastern Connecticut State University (Willimantic, CT) - ▶ Fort Lewis College (Durango, CO) - ▶ Georgia College & State University (Milledgeville, GA) - ▶ Henderson State University (Arkadelphia, AR) - ▶ Keene State College (Keene, NH) - ▶ Massachusetts College of Liberal Arts (North Adams, MA) - New College of Florida (Sarasota, FL) - Ramapo College of New Jersey (Mahwah, NJ) - ▶ Shepherd University (Shepherdstown, WV) - Sonoma State University (Rohnert Park, CA) - Southern Oregon University (Ashland, OR) - ▶ St Mary's College of Maryland (St. Mary's City, MD) - SUNY at Geneseo (Geneseo, NY) - ▶ The Evergreen State College (Olympia, WA) - ▶ The University of Virginia's College at Wise (Wise, VA) - ► Truman State University (Kirksville, MO) - ▶ University of Illinois at Springfield (Springfield, IL) - University of Maine at Farmington (Farmington, ME) - ▶ University of Mary Washington (Fredericksburg, VA) - ▶ University of Minnesota-Morris (Morris, MN) - University of Montevallo (Montevallo, AL) - ▶ University of North Carolina at Asheville (Asheville, NC) - ▶ University of Science and Arts of Oklahoma (Chickasha, OK) - ▶ University of Wisconsin-Superior (Superior, WI)
+- ▶ Eastern Connecticut State University (Willimantic, CT) - ▶ Fort Lewis College (Durango, CO) - ▶ Georgia College & State University (Milledgeville, GA) - ▶ Henderson State University (Arkadelphia, AR) - ▶ Keene State College (Keene, NH) - ▶ Massachusetts College of Liberal Arts (North Adams, MA) - New College of Florida (Sarasota, FL) - Ramapo College of New Jersey (Mahwah, NJ) - ▶ Shepherd University (Shepherdstown, WV) - Sonoma State University (Rohnert Park, CA) - ▶ Southern Oregon University (Ashland, OR) - ▶ St Mary's College of Maryland (St. Mary's City, MD) - ► SUNY College at Geneseo (Geneseo, NY) - ▶ The Evergreen State College (Olympia, WA) - ▶ The University of Virginia's College at Wise (Wise, VA) - ▶ Truman State University (Kirksville, MO) - ▶ University of Illinois at Springfield (Springfield, IL) - University of Maine at Farmington (Farmington, ME) - ▶ University of Mary Washington (Fredericksburg, VA) - ▶ University of Minnesota-Morris (Morris, MN) - University of Montevallo (Montevallo, AL) - ▶ University of North Carolina at Asheville (Asheville, NC) - ▶ University of Science and Arts of Oklahoma (Chickasha, OK) - ▶ University of Wisconsin-Superior (Superior, WI)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2010
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2011

-NOTE: For this survey year, institutions were required to report race and ethnicity using the 1997 (new) Office of Management and Budget categories.
-For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
+NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
 Median values for the comparison group will not add to 100 percent.
 See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2012, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2009-10), total FTE enrollment (2009-10), and full- and part-time fall enrollment (Fall
+Unduplicated 12-month headcount of all students and of undergraduate students (2010-11), total FTE enrollment (2010-11), and full- and part-time fall enrollment (Fall 2011)